 \textbf{\textit{Can LLMs understand the transitivity rules and efficiently apply them in reasoning?}} For subsumption of concepts or roles and the smaller three ontologies UOBM3, UOBM4, UOBM5 in instance checking in Figure \ref{sub}, GPT4o can deduce all the implications and GPT3.5, LLaMA3-7b can both deduce most of the logical implications, indicating that LLMs can efficiently perform instance checking and subsumption of concepts or roles when the ontology is not that large.

 However, this does not mean that LLMs truly understand and correctly use every transitivity rule because: (1) The used transitivity rules for those logical implications only cover a small part of all the transitivity rules; (2) LLMs may have potential hallucinations about transitivity rules.
 Thus we conduct a case study.
-We build five handcrafted DL-Lite ontologies with logical implications for this use where each logical implication can be deduced by certain kind of transitivity rule and the examples cover all the introduced transitivity rules.
-Table \ref{transitivity} shows two of them and we cover all of them in Appendix \ref{AE}.
+We build five handcrafted DL-Lite ontologies with logical implications for this use where each logical implication can be deduced by certain kind of transitivity rule and the examples cover all the introduced transitivity rules, as shown in Table \ref{transitivity}.
 We apply the above prompts but add ``Give reasons or inferring process for each answer.'' to the end of task definition (\textit{T}).
 Figure \ref{transitivity-results} shows the results.
 LLMs perform well in case 2, case 4 and case 5, but perform poorly in case 1 and case 3, because most logical implications in case 1 and case 3 can only be deduced by TBox NI transitivity, and those in other cases can be deduced by TBox PI transitivity or ABox transitivity.
 LLMs fail to understand TBox NI transitivity rules well, and instructions or examples have limited effect.
 We also find LLMs give incorrect explanations to logical implications which can only be deduced by certain TBox NI transitivity rules, indicating that LLMs have hallucinations about TBox NI transitivity rules or possess some incorrect knowledge about TBox NI transitivity.